 Eda Demir is the Product Development Manager at OptiFreeze since 2014 and an industrial PhD student at Food Technology, Engineering and Nutrition department at Lund University.
 She is been taking a great part of commercializing the research from university from basic research to marketing level last five years.
 She will describe the unique technology and the method of OptiFreeze.
 OptiFreeze technoloy makes it possible to freeze and preserve fresh-like structure, texture and nutritional value of fruits and vegetables, extends the shelf life of fresh fruits and vegetables and reduces the drying time or herbs while decreases the loss of aromatic compounds.

-Max Welter works as a Food Packaging Specialist at Smurfit Kappa Germany.
+Food Packaging Specialist at Smurfit Kappa Germany.

 Smurfit Kappa is a leading corrugated packaging company in Europe and a leading paper- based packaging company in the world.
 Having worked for 16 years within the industry, Max has gathered a significant amount of experience by managing multiple sales positions.
 During the last five years, he has successfully developed as a food packaging specialist for both primary and secondary paper-based packaging.